arkhn/pyrog/client/README.md

 ### Custom setup

-`.env.dev.default` already contains a default setup.
-However, you can use a custom setup under `.env.dev.custom`.
-In particular, this allows you to point to a specific Pyrog server.
+`.env` already contains a default setup.
+However, you can modify it with a custom setup.
+This allows you to point to a specific Pyrog server.
 This is useful if you are working on the client part of Pyrog only and do not want to run a Pyrog server locally.
-You could then use our running staging Pyrog server and your `.env.dev.custom` file should then look something like this:
+You could then use our running staging Pyrog server and your `.env` file should then look something like this:

 ```
 AUTH_TOKEN="ARKHN_TOKEN"